yuenby/Besinerji/README.md

 5. [License](#License)

 ### Information <a name="GeneralInfo"></a>
 - This app is created in order to offer help for dietitians about managing their patient data.
 - With this app, dietitians can create databases for patients, update the informations of patients and take notes about patients etc.
-- Namely, this app gives a fast solution to all the needs of dietitians and relieve them from the heavy work.
+- Namely, this app gives a fast solution to dietitians about tracking their patients progress and relieve them from the heavy work with a friendly user interface.

 ### Setup <a name="Setup"></a>
 To start using the app: